andi2022/gcconf/README.md

     server_name 192.168.1.2;

     location / {
-        root /var/www/html/atlas;
+        root /var/www/html/gcconf;
         autoindex on;
     }
 }
 ```
 ***OPTIONAL BUT HIGHLY RECOMMANDED :***
 The script allows you to add an `authUser` and `authPass`.
 Those user and passwords will be used if basic auth has been enabled on your directory.
-Please remember this directory contains important information such as your Atlas token or RDM auth.
+Please remember this directory contains important information such as your GC API key or RDM auth.
 Refer to this documentation on how to enable basic auth for nginx : https://ubiq.co/tech-blog/how-to-password-protect-directory-in-nginx/

 The directory should contain the following files :

-- The APK of the latest version of Atlas
+- The APK of the latest version of GC
-- The APK of the 32bits version of PoGo matching your version of Atlas
+- The APK of the 32bits version of PoGo matching your version of GC
-- The APK of the 64bits version of PoGo matching your version of Atlas
+- The APK of the 64bits version of PoGo matching your version of GC
-- The Atlas config file (to be described hereunder)
+- The GC config file (to be described hereunder)
-- The 55atlas file from this repo
-- The 55cron file from this repo

 Hers is a typical example of directory content :

 ```
-PokemodAtlas-Public-v22050101.apk
-pokemongo_arm64-v8a_0.235.0.apk
-pokemongo_armeabi-v7a_0.235.0.apk
-atlas_config.json
+com.gocheats.launcher_v2.0.296.apk
+pokemongo_arm64-v8a_0.275.1.apk
+pokemongo_armeabi-v7a_0.275.1.apk
+config.json
 versions
-55atlas
-55cron
 ```
 Please note the naming convention for the different files, this is important and shouldn't be changed.

-Here is the content of the `atlas_config.json` file :
+Here is the content of the `config.json` file :

 ```
 {
-        "authBearer":"YOUR_RDM_SECRET",
-        "deviceAuthToken":"YOUR_ATLAS_AUTH_TOKEN",
-        "deviceName":"dummy",
-        "email":"YOUR_ATLAS_REGISTRATION_EMAIL",
-        "rdmUrl":"http(s)://YOUR_RDM_URL:9001",
-        "runOnBoot":true
+    "api_key": "<your_gc_api_key>",
+    "device_name": "dummy",
+    "device_configuration_manager_url": "http://<dcm_url>"
 }
 ```
-Please note that `"deviceName":"dummy"` should not be changed.
+Please note that `"device_name":"dummy"` should not be changed.
 The script will automatically replace this dummy value with the one defined below.

 Here is the content of the `versions` file:
 ```
-pogo=0.243.0
-atlas=v22071801
+pogo=0.275.1
+gocheats=2.0.296
 ```
 # Installation
  - This setup assumes the device has been imaged and rooted already.
  - Connecting to the device using ADB `adb connect xxx.xxx.xxx.xxx` where the X's are replaced with the device's IP address.
- - Using the following commands to create the aconf_download and atlas.sh files
+ - Using the following commands to create the gcconf_download and gocheats.sh files
    - Change the `url`, `authUser`, and `authPass` to the values used for NGINX
    - Change `DeviceName` to the name you want on this device
 ```
 adb shell
-su -c 'file='/data/local/aconf_download' && \
+su -c 'file='/data/local/gcconf_download' && \
 mount -o remount,rw /system && \
 touch $file && \
 echo url=https://mydownloadfolder.com > $file && \
 echo authUser='' >> $file && \
 echo authPass='' >> $file && \
 echo DeviceName > /data/local/initDName && \
-/system/bin/curl -L -o /system/bin/atlas.sh -k -s https://raw.githubusercontent.com/Kneckter/aconf-rdm/master/atlas.sh && \
+/system/bin/curl -L -o /system/bin/gocheats.sh -k -s https://raw.githubusercontent.com/andi2022/gcconf/master/gocheats.sh && \
-chmod +x /system/bin/atlas.sh && \
+chmod +x /system/bin/gocheats.sh && \
-/system/bin/atlas.sh -ia'
+/system/bin/gocheats.sh -ig'
 ```
  - If the script finishes successfuly and the device reboots, you can `adb disconnect` from it.